chat icon

 Building Materials

-Government buildings are built to last.
-They’re often constructed using large amounts of steel and concrete.
+Built to last, government buildings are often constructed using large amounts of steel and concrete.
 Unfortunately, those are precisely the materials that can interfere extensively with cell phone signals.
 Concrete can cut signal strength by up to 20 dBm, while metal can reduce it by anywhere from 32 to 50 dBm.

 Combine those materials with modern forms of tinted and low-E glass, which are increasingly common in environmentally-friendly building design, and you can have serious cell signal problems.